JWhitmore1/TempManagementSystem/README.md

-### Proto-personas have been developed for potential users of the system.
+### potential users of the system and their needs.

 Jane